pyeve/cerberus/ROADMAP.md

 This document lays out a roadmap for the further development of Cerberus in the next few years, particularly in anticipation of the decay of Python 2.
-The current status is a **draft**, pull requests for changes are welcome.

 ## Assumptions